 When you’re talking about stressful events, a global pandemic surely qualifies.
 Whether it’s worrying about loved ones who are at risk, job loss, trying to balance work-from-home and family, the isolation of quarantine or any number of other aspects of the outbreak, live the last few months has, really, been nothing but stress.

-And it’s that stress that cardiologist Ankur Kalra, MD, says might be leading to the presence of stress cardiomyopathy in COVID-19 patients.
+And it’s that stress that cardiologist Grant Reed, MD, MSc., says might be leading to the presence of stress cardiomyopathy in COVID-19 patients.

 “The COVID-19 pandemic has brought about multiple levels of stress in people’s lives across the country and world.
-People are not only worried about themselves or their families becoming ill, they are dealing with economic and emotional issues, societal problems and potential loneliness and isolation,” says Dr. Kalra.
+People are not only worried about themselves or their families becoming ill, but they are also dealing with economic and emotional issues, societal problems and potential loneliness and isolation,” says Dr. Reed.

 “The stress can have physical effects on our bodies and our hearts, as evidenced by the increasing diagnoses of stress cardiomyopathy we are experiencing,” he adds.

-In fact, Dr. Kalra led a study, recently published, to see if there were more instances of stress cardiomyopathy during the pandemic than before and the results won’t surprise anyone who’s found themselves at wit’s end thanks to the pandemic.
+In fact, Dr. Reed helped helm a study, recently published, to see if there were more instances of stress cardiomyopathy during the pandemic than before and the results won’t surprise anyone who’s found themselves at wit’s end thanks to the pandemic.

 Not surprising, there was a higher rate of stress cardiomyopathy during those pandemic months than before.
 According to the study, 7.8% of patients hospitalized during the coronavirus outbreak (20 of the 258 patients) were diagnosed with “broken heart syndrome”.